 13. Bay

 Bay leaves come from the bay laurel tree.
 Bay leaves can be used fresh from the tree or dried for later use.
-These leaves are often used to add complexity of flavour to cooked tomato dishes like pasta sauce and stew.
+These leaves are often used to add complexity of flavor to cooked tomato dishes like pasta sauce and stew.

-Bay laurels will grow into full-size large trees in warm climates, but can be grown as potted patio dwarf trees in northern areas.
+Bay laurels will grow into full-size large trees in warm climates but can be grown as potted patio dwarf trees in northern areas.
 Bay trees like heat, but smaller potted versions should be placed where they can get at least a bit of afternoon shade (and consistent access to water).

-14. Leaf Celery
+14. Leaf celery

 Leaf celery (also called cutting celery, Chinese celery, or Amsterdam celery) is a culinary herb version of vegetable celery.
 Leaf celery is much easier to grow than vegetable celery, yet has an excellent flavor.
 The thin stalks and parsley-like leaves are perfect in fresh summer dishes and fall soups (or in any recipe that includes celery!).

-Leaf celery is easy to grow from seed, and enjoys similar growing conditions to other small leafy green herbs like parsley and cilantro.
+Leaf celery is easy to grow from seed and enjoys similar growing conditions to other small leafy green herbs like parsley and cilantro.
 Seeds for culinary leaf celery are available here:

 15. Cilantro

 Cilantro is a distinctive fresh leafy herb common in Latin American cooking.
-The leaves come from the same plant that grows produces coriander seeds (a common spice).
+The leaves come from the same plant that grows coriander seeds (a common spice).
 Cilantro is delicious in guacamole, fresh salsa, or chopped on top of soft tacos.

 Cilantro is easy to grow from seeds and can be harvested quickly and frequently.
 It prefers mild weather conditions and moist soil.
 Overly hot temperatures can cause it to bolt (go to seed).
 Established patches of cilantro easily re-seed themselves from year to year.